jsdclxvi/Reforestation/README.md

-## I was thinking about moving to Moscow but there is no point Russian into things.
+## I'd like to start a diet, but I've got too much on my plate right now.